mmynonetheless/ha-steam-friends-card/README.md

 - 🏷️ **Custom Names** - Rename friends with friendly nicknames
 - ⏰ **Last Seen** - Shows when offline friends were last online
 - 📱 **Compact Mode** - Two-column layout for efficient space use
-- 🎯 **Friend Filtering** - Show or hide specific friends with powerful filtering
+- 🎯 **Powerful Whitelist Filtering** - Show EXACTLY the friends you want, hide the rest
 - 🔄 **Auto-Refresh** - Updates automatically with your sensor data
 - 🎨 **Clean Design** - Modern UI with smooth hover effects